svekars/katacoda-scenarios/getting-started/step2.md

-## What is versioned control for data and why do I need it?

 Moreover, data scientists should be able to trace back their results.
 If you deploy a multi-stage data science pipeline that collects the